Zolak94/my_app/README.md

 ```
  - Start Xampp application and then start Apache module and MySQL module

+## Using application
+ - To access the application go to this url: `http://testbox.test/`
+ - To access applications database go to this url: `http://testbox.test/phpmyadmin`

  ## PHPUNIT Testing

  All tests are in `/tests` folder running this command will show code coverage
  ```
  ./vendor/bin/phpunit --coverage-text ./tests
  ```